Dr Constance Bantman SFHEA FRHistS

 University roles and responsibilities

-- Senior Lecturer in French
+- Reader in French

-- Deputy Academic Integrity Officer and Trained Panel Member
+- Trained Panel Member

 "Anarchismes et anarchistes en France et en Grande-Bretagne (1880-1914): Echanges, representations, transferts"